Izardo/pands-project-2021/README.md

 #### Describing the data

-The describe() function, from the pandas library, outputs a basic statistical summary of the columns in our DataFrame, grouping them by the 'species' attribute.
-Specifically, this method returns the: count, mean (or average), standard deviation, minimum value, lower quartile, upper quartile and maximum value.
-Here is the output of the describe() method used on our data:
+The describe() function, from the pandas library, outputs a basic statistical summary of the columns in our DataFrame, grouping them by the 'species' attribute.[4]
+Specifically, this method returns the: count, mean (or average), standard deviation, minimum value, lower quartile (25th percentile), median (50th percentile), upper quartile (75 percentile) and maximum value.
+This type of analysis is univariate as we are only observing the values of individual attributes and not the relationship between them.
+The following screenshots is the output of the describe() method on our data:

 ![Describing the data](pngs/df.describe()1.png "Describing the data")</br>
 *Describing the data using the describe() function fig.1*